gzoller/dotty-reflection/README.md

 # Dotty Reflection

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=86400)](https://opensource.org/licenses/MIT)

 [![bintray](https://api.bintray.com/packages/blocke/releases/dotty-reflection/images/download.svg)](https://bintray.com/blocke/releases/dotty-reflection/_latestVersion)

-Dotty is the exciting new developmental language destined to evolve into Scala 3.
-One of the big changes for Dotty/Scala 3 is that runtime reflection has eliminated in favor of new mechanisms.
-The primary mechanism Dotty provides for reflection is macro-based, which runs at compile-time.
-The second mechanism is only a last-resort option called Tasty Inspection.
-What this does is read the .tasty file at runtime.
-In theory it works like Scala 2 runtime reflection, but don't miss the file read!
-Tasty inspection is orders of magnitude slower than Scala 2 runtime reflection due to the file IO.
+Dotty is the developmental language destined to evolve into Scala 3.
+One of the big changes for Dotty/Scala 3 is that runtime reflection has been eliminated in favor of using compile-time macros to reflect on classes.
+There is also a second mechanism for class reflection called Tasty Inspection, which reads Dotty .tasty files at runtime.
+In theory, Inspection works like Scala 2 runtime reflection, but don't miss the bit about file reading!
+File IO is *orders of magnitude* slower than Scala 2 runtime reflection, so Inspection is to be used as a mechanism of last resort.

 This project seeks to accomplish two goals:

-* Make Dotty reflection a little more approachable by exposing a higher-level abstraction for reflected things
+* Make Dotty reflection a little more approachable by exposing a higher-level abstraction for reflected things (vs diving through Dotty classes that mirror compiler internals)

 * Allow for a true runtime reflection capability

+That second goal, runtime reflection, poses a unique challenge.
+Just how do you provide a runtime reflection ability in a language that doesn't have that facility, and all the juicy information we are interested in capturing is available only at compile-time?
+How, indeed!

-The second goal, runtime reflection, necessitates the use of a compiler plugin for your code.
-What this does is do compile-time reflection on ALL your compiled classes and serialize that information into annotations readable at runtime.
-In principle, this isn't terribly different than how Scala 2 runtime reflection works.
+The solution offered by this library is to provide a compiler plugin for your code.
+What this does is capture reflected information on all your compiled classes and serialize that information into annotations readable at runtime.
+In principle, this isn't really very different than how Scala 2 runtime reflection works.
 Use of the compiler plugin is optional, but highly recommended as it avoids the very costly file IO for runtime reflection.
 The results speak for themselves.
 Here's a sample of a few of the more complex test cases with/without the plugin:

 |Test| No plugin  |With Plugin  |
 |--|--|--|